Protect circuits from reversed voltage

 You have to keep a few things in mind :

-• Uds (voltage drain-source) should be higher then the supplied voltage (higher the better)
+- Uds (voltage drain-source) should be higher than the supplied voltage (higher the better)

-• Ugs (voltage gate-source) should be higher then the supplied voltage (higher the better).
+- Ugs (voltage gate-source) should be higher than the supplied voltage (higher the better).

 When not, you can use a zenerdiode and resistor as shown in the video above (at 6min) and as shown in the schematic below.